ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 [Back to the Examples](#advanced-examples---seperated-on-topics)

 ### (3) Use a specific subnet as the ONLY allowed subnet to use RDP and SSH to spoke vms
-Imagine a scenario where you want a typology setup with many different custom CIDR subnetting and naming settings
+Imagine a scenario where you want a topology setup with many different custom CIDR subnetting and naming settings

 We want to have an Azure Firewall with no allowed internet access and we want to control the specific subnet of which is used as the source address for the firewall rule to allow rdp / ssh to spoke vms